Rao Jodha: Recapture of Mandore (1453 AD)

 Mandore was occupied by Sisodia forces and on behalf of Maharana of Mewar, Narbad (son of Rao Satta) was stationed there with a strong garrison at Mandore with orders to pursue and destroy Jodha.
 For the next 12 years, Narbad would relentlessly devise ways to draw out and capture Jodha.
 He would often deliberately leave his flanks exposed and even leave the route to Mandore ill-defended in the hope enticing Jodha to attack in the open.
 But Karniji had forewarned Rao Jodha.
 She had told him not to risk a major battle until she gave an all clear.
 Thus forewarned, Rao Jodha bided his time at Kavani for 12 years.

 One day in VS 1510 (1453), Karniji sent a message to Rao Jodha asking him to promptly reach Deshnoke with as many Rathores as he could muster.
 Accordingly, he reached Deshnoke and appearing before Karniji sought advice and directions.
 Karniji told him that the opportune time for invading Mandore had arrived and he must march with his men towards Mandore.

 During the way to Mandore, Jodha camped at the hamlet of Modhi Moolani in village Sirdan.
 Here, Jodha was served affectionately by Modhi with halwa dish.
 The Modhi told him, "Don’t worry.
 I put some majith to make up for the shortage of maida.
 This auspicious hue on your mustache is a sure sign of Karniji’s blessings.
 Your victory is certain.
 Proceed at once to Mandore."

 Jodha next camped at Bengati where Harbuji Sankhla, one of the five well-known holy men of Rajasthan, played host.
 Jodha and his men were offered bajra khichri by the saint.
 While departing, Harbuji told Jodha he will suffer no defeat so long as he has Sri Karniji's blessings and that he shall reconquer his heritage.
 Thus Jodha proceeded accepting assistance from chiefs of estates and villages falling on the route.

 Jodha arrived near Mandore with a contingent of 700 horses and 10,000 foot soldiers where with the assistance of Kalu Mangalia, who was Jodha's confidant and worked as an insider for the enemy, was able to enter with 1000 of men in the citadel.
 These men let inside the rest of the army in the night and stormed the fort from within.
 This took the Sisodias and their Rathore supporters by surprise and by sunrise Jodha took over Mandore.

 Nearest remaining outpost of Sisodias, Chokri was attacked by Rao Kandhal (brother of Rao Jodha) the following day.
 Rao Kandhal then marched an army on Merta and Ajmer which he conquered in the course of year, Samvat 1510 (1453 AD).
-Thus, Rao Jodha was able to reconquer his inhertitance & restrengthened the Rathores in Marwar.
+Thus, Rao Jodha was able to reconquer his inheritance & restrengthened the Rathores in Marwar.